ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 To start the upload process, use the *Update or Append button* in your dataset's *Primary Data tab*.
 This link will direct you to the data upload wizard.

 Follow the upload wizard.
 The steps are shorty explained.
-A more detailed explanation is provided in Section 2.4.
+A more detailed explanation is provided in [Chapter 2.4](#24-upload-data).

 1. Select file: